masagrator/PortalNXSideLoader/README.md

 Around dozen of files from this folder needs special treatment and I have worked only to add support for `rom_boot_params.txt`

 So for example we have `Bringus mod` for Portal 1 which uses only `nxcontent` folder as of today.
-Solution to use it is copy everything from nxcontent folder except `rom_boot_params.txt` directly to `romfs` folder on sdcard, and put also there `nxcontent` folder with just `rom_boot_params.txt` file.
+Solution to use it is to copy everything from nxcontent folder except `rom_boot_params.txt` directly to `romfs` folder on sdcard, and put also there `nxcontent` folder with just `rom_boot_params.txt` file.

 Example:
 - Before